martinvonk/SPEI/paper/paper.md

 ---

+\linespread{2.0}

 # Summary
 SPEI is a Python package to calculate drought indices for time series.
 Popular Python packages such as Pandas [@pandas_paper_2010], SciPy [@scipy_paper_2020], and Matplotlib [@matplotlib_paper_2007] are used for handling the time series, statistics, and visualization, respectively.
-TThis makes calculating and visualizing drought indices straightforward and flexible.
+This makes calculating and visualizing drought indices straightforward and flexible.

 # Statement of need
 Water is a vital natural resource and essential for all life on Earth.
 However, the availability of freshwater is increasingly threatened by the impacts of droughts caused by climate change and human activities.
 At its core, drought refers to a water deficit when compared to normal conditions [@sheffield_droughtdefinition_2011].
 Importantly, both the definition of drought and the baseline for what constitutes "normal" conditions vary depending on the context and objectives of a given analysis [@dracup_droughtdefinition_1980].
 As a result, many different drought indices have been developed to quantify drought characteristics.
 These indices provide a way to quantitatively describe the severity, location, timing, and duration of a drought and are essential in tracking and predicting the impact of a drought.